SoftwareDevEngResearch/RigidFoilSimulator/README.md

 \* for example, "C:\Users\<username>\Desktop" will save an example folder to the desktop

-#### Option #1: Running Code Beginning to End
+### Option #1: Running Code Beginning to End
-Add the main code module to the workspace and add the module statement:
+Import the main code module to the workspace and add the module statement:

     from RigidFoilSimer import RigidFoilSimer

     RigidFoilSimer.main(filepaths, Geo, Dyn)

-**If ANSYS is not installed,** the example case will create an example folder and store all new files into the folder
+**If ANSYS is not installed,** the example case will create an example folder and store all new files into the folder.
+The example will proceed to run an example case of post-processing on existing data to show what the output would look if the simulation had been completed.

+**If ANSYS is installed,** the example case will do the same things as stated previously, but will also run the first 10 time steps of the simulation within ANSYS (note: post-processing of the example does not use data generated from the example simulation, as simulations take over 10hrs of run time to reach the time of interest)

-#### Option #2: Create C-File
+### Option #2: Create C-File
-Add the CFile_Generation module
+Import the CFile_Generation module and add the module statement:

+    from RigidFoilSimer import CFile_Generation

+    CFile_Generation.genCFile(filepaths, Geo, Dyn)

+A \*.c file will be generated in the defined folder.